obiwanjacobi/Zsharp/docs/interop/dotnet.md

 ```

 Cannot reuse `Ptr<T>` type operator `*` because a Z# struct is also a `struct` in .NET (what if we used record?).
 A pointer to a struct would be a `ref struct`.
 A pointer to a heap-allocated instance would simply be a .NET managed reference.

+---

+> See if we can favor Span<T> in order to make it easy to use constructs that promote performance.